IP4PI Physicians support the following resolutions for the legislative, executive and judicial branches of the US:

-A. Not passed by majority but buy a partisan Congress by reconciliation.
+A. ACA passed by a partisan Congress (one party) by reconciliation.
 B. Changed by the executive branch 43 times without appropriate congressional action.
 C. Changed by SCOTUS to be a tax bill.
 D. Tax bills must originate in the House and ACA originated in the Senate.
 E. ACA has changed healthcare from a professional physician-patient interaction into merely an act of government HHS/CMS unelected bureaucratic compliance.
 F. ACA lead to an uncontrolled rise in costs for all citizens through increased taxes, insurance costs, hospital costs, physician costs, use of narrow networks and severely limited ACA approved options.
 G. IRS and tax penalties for any American citizens violate the US Constitution.
-H. Mutually accepted individual customer-vendor purchases are the ideal way to allow personal choice, encourage excellence and establish price completion for best citizen consumer value.
+H. Mutually accepted individual customer-vendor purchases are the ideal way to allow personal choice, encourage excellence and establish price competition for best citizen consumer value.

 2. Adoption of expanded HSAs to allow all citizens to purchase healthcare services of their choosing and products, direct primary care(DPC), prescription and over the counter(OTC) meds, at their sole discretion.

 3. Adoption of true individual insurance HDPs(not coupled to employer), that may compete across state lines to foster competition among companies, vendors and policy types.
 This competition would lead to a natural diversity of network-free plans and options, prices and allow for individual identification of relevant needs and voice of purchase to citizens.